Civility Essay Contest

 All current Utah high school students are eligible for the essay contest.

-Essays are due Tuesday, March 1, 2022 by midnight.
+Essays are due Thursday, Dec.
+1, 2022 by midnight.
 Only 1 submission per student allowed.
+Results will be released in Jan.
+2023.

 The contest will be judged by a bipartisan panel of prominent Utah Republicans, Democrats, and Independents.